This blog was updated in June 2023.

 - Get involved with civic organizations protecting voting rights

-You can also promote voting access by checking out and sharing our voting tools from VOTE411.
-VOTE411 is a free, online resource that provides information on voter registration, local candidates, how to reach the polls, and more.
+You can also promote voting access by checking out and sharing our voting tools from VOTE411.org.
+VOTE411 is a free online resource that provides information on voter registration, local candidates, how to reach the polls, and more.
 It's available in both English and Spanish.

 Finally, there is no cavalry coming.
 We must all decide whether we will be a spectator or, as Teddy Roosevelt famously said, "dare greatly" as the person in the arena.
 That means we are all responsible for whether our democracy works as expected and whether our communities gain the resources needed.
 A functioning democracy and healthy communities come down to our commitment to being in the arena.
-So, whether we’re supporting federal legislation such as the For the People Act or working to reinstate the Voting Rights Act through the John Lewis Voting Rights Advancement Act, we all must get in the arena and fight for voting access.
+So, whether we’re supporting pro-voter federal legislation or working to reinstate the Voting Rights Act, we all must get in the arena and fight for voting access.

 Will you join us in the arena?
 Onward!